ARCTraining/hpc2-software/book/course/containers.md

 ## Example of running a container

-It's always good to do something simple to start iwht, to prove to yourself things are working:
+It's always good to do something simple to start with, to prove to yourself things are working:

 ```bash